 Once you’ve chosen an icon, it’s just easy to bring it in.
 One thing I would also recommend when adding these icons is that you bring them in after you’ve finished your visuals.
 Create your report like so:

-And then position the icons as finishing touches.
+And then position the power bi icons as finishing touches.

 Resize them as you desire and then lock it in there.
 I think it’s best to do these sorts of changes and additions at the end of your reports.
 Get the functionality all sorted out first, and then put the finishing touches on at the end.
 These icons could really make your visuals look a bit more professional.

 This is just what I have been using recently, so I’m happy to recommend it, but I’m sure that through Google, you can also find many options.